Lemon Meringue Cheesecake

 It’s hard to even describe just how good this Lemon Meringue Cheesecake really is.
 I wish I could give you a taste through the screen.
 There’s just enough of the lemon curd to give it the perfect lemon flavor.
 Just enough tart to balance the sweet.
 And even with it piled high, the meringue is just enough.
 It doesn’t take away from the lemon.
 So, so good!
 Not to mention so smooth and creamy.
 I always taste my desserts, but I just can’t eat a ton of all of them.
 However this cheesecake.
 This cheesecake found it’s way onto my plate over and over again.
 I hope it finds its way onto yours too.

-slice of Lemon Meringue Cheesecake on plate with cheesecake in background
+A slice of Lemon Meringue Cheesecake with a bite removed on a gray plate

 Watch How To Make It